Mabel May: Education

 Though Henrietta displayed an active interest in art throughout her early years, she did not pursue formal education until she was in her mid-twenties.
 She delayed her education in order to help take care of her nine younger brothers and sisters while her parents worked trying to provide for them.
-In 1902 she became one of the first female students enrolled in the Art Association of Montreal (AAM) (1909 – 1912) under teachers Alberta Cleland and William Brymner.
+In 1902 she became one of the first female students enrolled in the Art Association of Montreal (AAM) (1909 – 1912) with teachers Alberta Cleland and William Brymner.
 There she was awarded scholarships twice.
 During this time, she exhibited small watercolours as part of the 1910 Art Association of Montreal Annual Spring Exhibition.
 Cleland was a woman artist from Montreal who worked with a broad range of subjects and tools.
 Brymner was an important influence on Mabel's style of art and taught her from 1909 until the end of her studies in 1912.
 May was influenced by Brymner's teachings of French modernism, including Impressionism and Post-Impressionism and his encouragement for students to find their own individual style.
 These influences took her and her friend fellow artist Emily Coonan to France, England and Holland after her graduation in 1912.
 There she travelled, visited galleries, studied and painted until her return to Montreal in 1913 where she opened a studio.
 During her travels, she studied with James Wilson Morrice, who strongly influenced her style of painting.
 Her family owned a second home in the countryside of Hudson, Quebec, where she frequently retreated to paint.

 Career

 The years following her education brought May a series of remarkable achievements and work opportunities.
-In 1913 the National Gallery bought three of her art works and would eventually buy two more before 1924.
+In 1913 the National Gallery of Canada bought three of her art works and would eventually buy two more before 1924.
 In 1916, after May returned to Montreal, she joined other female artists who worked on commissioned pieces specifically about women's involvement in the First World War.
 One of her major works was a detailed six-by-seven foot canvas entitled Women Making Shells (1919) honouring munitions workers in a factory.
 Characterized by scattered light and textured brushwork, this painting displays May’s interest in Impressionism.
 During May's commissioned employment with the Royal Canadian Academy, she made 250 dollars per month, a large fee at that time.